krb5/krb5/doc/rst_source/krb_admins/database/db_options.rst

 kadmin options
 ==============

-You can invoke kadmin or kadmin.local with any of the following
+You can invoke :ref:`kadmin(1)` or kadmin.local with any of the following options:
-options:

 .. include:: ../admin_commands/kadmin_local.rst
    :start-after:  kadmin_synopsys: